zhengyu998/MSUNet-v2/README.md

     ```
     * As there is a scale factor ![sqrtM](images/eqn2.gif) for the weights and we are implementing fake quantization, we assume that the multiplicatin of scale factor ![sqrtM](images/eqn2.gif) is performed **after** convolving the input with ternary weights.
     * Also note that as the ternary weights tend to be sparse in our implementation, we assume that they are compatible with sparse matrix storage and sparse math operation.
-    * Therefore, the overall flops is calculated from three parts: 1) sparse 1-bit (-1, 1) multiplication in the convolution operation; 2) sparse FP16 addition in the convolution operation; and 3) FP16 multiplication for multiplying the scale factor on the output of the layer.
+    * Therefore, the overall flops is calculated from three parts: 1) sparse 1-bit (-1, 1) multiplication in the convolution operation; 2) sparse FP32 addition in the convolution operation; and 3) FP16 multiplication for multiplying the scale factor on the output of the layer.
     * And the number of parameters is calculated from three parts: 1) 1-bit (-1,1) representation of the non-zero values in weights; 2) bitmask of the full weights; 3) an FP16 scale factor for each convolutional layer.

 * **Sparse Squeeze-excitation and dw-conv layers**
     * Same as [pytorch-image-models](https://github.com/rwightman/pytorch-image-models), we use 1x1 convolution performed on features with spatial dimension ![HxW](images/eqn3.gif) to perform squeeze-and-excitation, which is equivalent to the fully connected layer implementation.
     * In order to make the weights sparse, we perform pruning on the weights of squeeze-excitation layers and dw-conv layers.
-    * Therefore, the number of additions and multiplication comes from the sparse 1x1 conv or dw-conv.
+    * Therefore, the number of additions and multiplication comes from the sparse 1x1 conv or dw-conv, that is, 1) 16-bit multiplication, and 2) 32-bit addition.
     * And the number of parameters comes from two parts: 1) FP16 non-zeros values of the weights; 2) bitmask of the full weights.

 * **Mixed Precision**